wunderdogsw/clojureworkshop/README.md

 Much of the content is pieced together from different web sources.
 I tried to include all sources at the end of this document.

+All the steps are tagged so if you get stuck you can check an example solution with eg. `git show step_8` or alternatively checking out a new branch from corresponding step tag.

 ## Preparation